Liang Huazhi: Second Sino-Japanese War

-Civil War
+Chinese Civil War

 Hostilities continued between the Communists and Yan's forces shortly after the surrender of the Japanese in 1945.
 These hostilities continued until 1949, when the Communists took control of most of Shanxi, completely surrounding Yan's capital, Taiyuan, and cutting it off from all sources of military and logistical supply.
 In 1949, shortly before his death, Liang was named the Chairman of the Government of Shanxi.

 The fall of Taiyuan was one of the few examples in the Chinese Civil War in which Nationalist forces echoed the defeated Ming loyalists who had, in the 17th century, brought entire cities to ruins resisting the invading Manchus.
 Many Nationalist officers were reported to have committed suicide when the city fell.
 Liang Huazhi fought for years against the Communists in Shanxi until he was finally trapped in the massively fortified city of Taiyuan.
 For six months Liang led a savage resistance, leading both Yan's remaining forces and those of the warlord's thousands of Japanese mercenaries.
-When Communist troops finally broke into the city and began to occupy large sections of it, Liang barricaded himself inside a large, fortified prison complex filled with Communist prisoners.
+When Communist troops broke into the city and began to occupy large sections of it, Liang barricaded himself inside a large, fortified prison complex filled with Communist prisoners.
 In a final act of desperation, Liang set fire to the prison and committed suicide as the entire compound burned to the ground.